-2. Do they cause discomfort or pain while training?
+2. Do your boxing gloves/gear cause discomfort or pain while training?

-While pain & injury can be inevitable in any combat sport, wearing protective equipment can definitely lower the risks,
+While pain and injury can be inevitable in any combat sport, wearing protective equipment can definitely lower the risks.

 If you feel consistent pain in your hand, knuckles, wrists, forearms, etc.

-It’s best to speak to your coach or even better, one of our team members who can assist you in finding your next pair of boxing gloves to suit your needs.
+It’s best to speak to your coach or even better, speak to one of our team members who can assist you in finding your next pair of boxing gloves to suit your needs!

-If your gloves could make a skunk feel nauseous, it may be time to hang them up!
+If your boxing gloves can make a skunk feel nauseous, it may be time to hang them up.

-There is nothing worse than being knocked out by hideous odour!
+There is nothing worse than being told by a teammate that you smell!

-If any of the above questions are a yes, you should consider purchasing or upgrading your boxing gloves,
+If any of the above questions are a yes, you should consider purchasing or upgrading your boxing gloves/training gear.

-Punch Equipment supplies over 10 different distinct, variations of boxing gloves alone, as each person’s needs are different.
+Punch Equipment supplies over 10 awesome variations of boxing gloves alone, as Punch understands each person’s needs are different.